syncfusion-content/install-docs/Common/Essential-Studio/Add-on.md

     ![](Add-on_images/Digitally-Signed-Assemblies-Setup_img6.png)

 8. Click Finish to exit the Setup Wizard.
-Essential Studio Assemblies will be installed.
+Digitally Signed Binaries will be installed.

 ## QTP Add-on